CANDIDATE FORUMS & ELECTION EVENTS

 COVID-DRIVEN DEFERRAL OF NSW LOCAL GOVERNMENT ELECTIONS

-The NSW Government has moved to further delay the already 1 year overdue NSW Local Government elections which had been rescheduled for the 4th September 2021.
-They will now occur on 4th December 2021.
-The deferral is as a result of the current COVID crisis in the Greater Sydney area.
-It is understood that the current Council will now continue until 5th November, before going into caretaker mode prior to the election on 4th December.
-Electoral rolls will close at 6 PM on the 25th October, and candidate nominations will close at 12 PM on 3rd November 2021.
+The NSW Government delayed the already 1 year overdue NSW Local Government elections which had been rescheduled for the 4th September 2021 to 4th December 2021.
+The deferral was as a result of the COVID crisis in the Greater Sydney area.
+The Council continued until 5th November, before going into caretaker mode prior to the election on 4th December.
+Electoral rolls closed at 6 PM on the 25th October, and candidate nominations closed at 12 PM on 3rd November 2021.

 When ABE presented at the Public Access session of Eurobodalla Shire Council on 2 February 2021, we flagged, among other things, that we would be inviting all prospective candidates for this year’s local government elections to meet with us.
 On 15 February 2021 ABE wrote to all incumbent Eurobodalla Shire councillors asking if they were intending to stand for re-election in 2021 and, if so, whether they will be standing as part of a ticket?
 We reiterated that if they were intending to stand for re-election, ABE would like to meet with them.